-Economy, Environment and Culture - Cityclean and City Parks - sport and leisure facilities 2.
+1. Service Area Economy, Environment and Culture - Cityclean and City Parks - sport and leisure facilities 2.
 Proposal No. 23 3.
 Head of Service Richard Bradley What budget changes are proposed?
 (Use the savings proposal wording and m nore detail if needed) 4.
-Budget Proposal Currently the council subsidises provision of sport and leisure activities within city parks.
-The income generated does not cover the cost of maintaining the facilities.
+Budget Proposal dget Proposal Currently the council subsidises provision of sport and leisure activities within city parks.
+The income ge does not cover the cost of maintaining the facilities.
 The budget proposal is to reduce subsidies.
-The detail for each service/ type of facility needs to be worked out and the exact impacts are unknown at this stage (e.g. if a facility is taken over by a community group there may be no impact but if it is closed there will be a significant impact) Highlight the main / most significant potential impacts which will need to be mitigated or avoided Disproportionate impacts identified: Age (older people), Disability, Child Poverty verty Impacts will vary for different groups.
-5. Summary of impacts Some facilities and organisations will be able to become autonomous from happened with a number of cricket clubs and continue to operate. the council as has already Change of management to alternative providers may make them less acce impact on disabled people) and more costly for service users (with a poten lower incomes).
+The detail for each service/ type of facility needs to be worked out and the exact impacts are unknown a stage (e.g. if a facility is taken over by a community group there may be no impact but if it is closed there significant impact) Highlight the main / most significant potential impacts which will need to be mitigated or avoided Disproportionate impacts identified: Age (older people), Disability, Child Por verty 5.
+Summary of Impacts will vary for different groups.
+Some facilities and organisations will be able to become autonomous from the council as has already impacts happened with a number of cricket clubs and continue to operate.
+Change of management to alternative providers may make them less acce impact on disabled people) and more costly for service users (with a potent lower incomes).
 Closure of facilities will reduce availability for all service users.
-However, th older people, disabled people (with physical and mental impairments) and particularly significant.
-6. Assess level of impact (1= low; 5= 2 high) 7.
+However, the older people, disabled people (with physical and mental impairments) and particularly significant. tial specific impact on people on e benefits of this provision to 6.
+Assess level of impact (1= low; 5= 2 high) 7.
 Key actions to reduce negative impacts What actions will you take to reduce / avoid potential negative impacts and increase positive impacts?
 Opportunities for alternative service delivery will be explored with stakeholders and will vary depending on the service or facility.
 Alternative methods of service provision will be explored with stakeholders to try to prevent closure of facilities and where possible improve access.
 For example sports groups can take over certain facilities and have done so successfully in a number of cases including a number of bowls clubs.
 In relation to allotments subsidies are in place for people in receipt of disability benefit and these should be retained to minimise impacts.
 Phasing of proposals over a number of years will maximise opportunities for transition rather than closure.
 Some of the traditionally male dominated sports clubs that have gone for greater autonomy have made major progress in getting women involved in the sports since they have had greater control, this is particularly evident in rugby and cricket.
 Other clubs will be encouraged to follow this example.
 8. Full EIA?
 Specific EIAs will be required for individual proposals as the impacts will vary.
-How will you monitor the impact of this proposal and the success of your mitigating9.
-Monitoring andgroups over the coming year (or more)?
-Evaluation To be confirmed Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
-Please explain what these might be 10.
-Cumulative impacts Reducing outdoor sports facilities and reducing subsidies for allotments can have a cumulative impact on public health as these facilities help people engage in healthier life styles and can reduce healthcare costs and anti-social behaviour.
+9. Monitoring and How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+Evaluation To be confirmed 10.
+Cumulative impacts Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Please explain what these might be Reducing outdoor sports facilities and reducing subsidies for allotments can have a cumulative impact on public health as these facilities help people engage in healthier life styles and can reduce healthcare costs and anti-social behaviour.